 All manufactured goods produced in the same region $x$ are assumed to have the same price $p(x)$.
-As in \citet{Pfl}, we assume the iceberg transport cost, that is, we have to ship $T(x, y)\geq 1$ units of manufacturing good from a region $x\in \cl{N}$ in order to deliver one unit of it to a region $y \in \cl{N}$.
+As in \citet{Pfl}, we assume the iceberg transport cost, that is, we have to ship $T(x, y)\geq 1$ units of manufacturing good from a region $x\in \cl{M}$ in order to deliver one unit of it to a region $y \in \cl{M}$.
 Then, the price at $y$ of manufactured goods produced at $x$, denoted by $p(x, y)$, is given by $p(x, y)=p(x) T(x, y)$.
+We assume that the function $T$ is continuous and bounded on $\cl{M}\times\cl{M}$ satisfying

-In general, the price indices take different values in different regions.
+for any $x,y\in \cl{M}$.
+Due to the transport cost, the price indices can take different values in different regions.
 By \eqref{price-index}, the price index at $x$ denoted by $G(x)$ satisfies

 where $n(x)$ denotes the density of the number of available varieties of manufactured goods at $x$.
-Here, the integral is over the manifold $\cl{N}$, and thus $dy$ is the volume element of the manifold.
+Here, the integral is over the manifold $\cl{M}$, and thus $dy$ is the volume element of the manifold.
 Note that each manufacturing firm at region $x$ has to ship $T(x,y)$ times amount of demand in each region $y$, then the output $q(x)$ of the firm at $x$ is calculated by using \eqref{dem-j} as

 Let us consider firms' pricing behavior.
 All manufacturing firms producing the quantity $q(x)$ at $x$ face the same costs that are expressed by

 where $c_f$ and $c_m$ is the fixed and marginal costs, respectively.
 Then, the profit earned by each firm at $x$ is